-- Increase knowledge of the species biology and ecology through research studies, ecological assessments and field monitoring programs.
+- Increase knowledge of the biology and ecology of the water mouse through research studies, ecological assessments and monitoring programs.

 - Promote population expansion by rehabilitating habitat adjacent to existing populations.

-- Implement community awareness programs to increase public awareness of the threats impacting on this species and its habitat.
+- Implement community education programs to increase public awareness of the threats impacting on this species and its habitat.

 What can you do to help this species?

-- Control domestic animals (dogs and cats) to reduce predation pressure on water mouse populations in urban areas.
+- Control domestic animals (dogs and cats) to reduce predation pressure on water mouse populations adjacent to urban areas.